nh-server/switch-guide/docs/extras/updating.md

 5. Place your copy of `reboot_payload.bin` in the `atmosphere` folder.
 If you are prompted to overwrite files, do so.
 6. Put your SD card back in your Switch and launch CFW.

-### Automated method: atmosphere-updater

-It is also possible to update Atmosphere and Hekate through a homebrew utility called `atmosphere-updater`.
-This utility should be installed if you followed our guide.

-If you did not install this utility, you can download it from <a href="https://github.com/ITotalJustice/atmosphere-updater/releases" target="_blank">here</a> or from the homebrew appstore.

-Updating your Atmosphere and Hekate installation using atmosphere-updater:

-!!! tip ""
-    - Always update Atmosphere and Hekate together when using atmosphere-updater!
-Otherwise your `reboot_payload.bin` will not correctly be preserved.

-1. Open the Homebrew menu
-2. Open `Atmosphere-Updater`.
-3. Select `Update Hekate (for hekate / kosmos users)`.
-4. Press `A` when prompted.
-5. When asked to update AMS and hekate, press `A`.
-6. When asked to overwrite Atmosphere ini files, press `B`.
-7. Wait for it to complete.
-8. Select `Reboot (reboot to payload)`.
-9. Press `A`.
-10. You can now select your launch option in Hekate.

 ## Updating Hekate

 When updating Hekate always make sure to _read the release notes_.
 They may list important changes and modifications to your system.

-### Manual method: SD card

-When a new version of Hekate releases, you can always update by following these steps:
+When a new version of Hekate releases, you can update by following these steps:

 1. Turn off your Nintendo Switch and plug your SD card in your computer.
 2. Download the latest version of <a href="https://github.com/CTCaer/Hekate/releases/" target="_blank">Hekate</a> (Download the `hekate_ctcaer_(version).zip` release of hekate).